boolean-uk/ask-boolean/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Support Request
+name: Question
-about: A report on the problem you're facing!
+about: A question on the problem you're facing!
 title: ''
 labels: ''
 assignees: ''